Donald Trump 2020 presidential campaign: April–June 2019

-In April, Trump visited the border at Calexico, California before attending campaign events in Los Angeles and Las Vegas.
+In April, Trump visited the border at Calexico, California, before attending campaign events in Los Angeles and Las Vegas.

+On April 10, Trump has had a video removed from Twitter because it used Hans Zimmer's track Why Do We Fall? from The Dark Knight Rises without requesting copyright from Warner Bros Pictures.
+Trump may also have referred to the Batman universe in his campaign.

 The New York Times reported in June 2019 that after Trump had been briefed on internal polling showing he was trailing Joe Biden in several key states, he instructed aides to deny it and to publicly state that other data showed him doing well.
 The next day, Trump tweeted, "The Fake (Corrupt) News Media said they leaked into polling done by my campaign ...
 They reported Fake numbers that they made up and don't even exist," later telling reporters, "we are winning in every single state that we polled."
 Public polls at the time showed Trump trailing in key states such as Texas, Michigan and Pennsylvania.
 Days later, the Trump campaign severed ties with some of its internal pollsters.
 Trump also said that "something weird" is happening at Fox News after their poll also showed him losing to several Democratic candidates.

-On June 12, 2019, during an interview with ABC News, Trump said that were a foreign country to offer damaging information on a political opponent, his reaction would be: "I think I'd want to hear it ...
+On June 12, during an interview with ABC News, Trump said that were a foreign country to offer damaging information on a political opponent, his reaction would be: "I think I'd want to hear it ...
 There's nothing wrong with listening."
 Trump also said the "FBI director is wrong" about the need to inform the FBI about a foreign government attempting to influence an election.
 Trump initially claimed his comments were mischaracterized, prompting ABC News to release a transcript.
 On June 13, Federal Election Commission chairwoman Ellen Weintraub stated: "It is illegal for any person to solicit, accept, or receive anything of value from a foreign national in connection with a U.S. election."
 On June 14, Trump told Fox News: "If I don't hear what it is, you're not going to know what is ...
 Now, if I thought anything was incorrect or badly stated, I'd report it to the Attorney General, the FBI."

 A joint report published in June 2019 by the Center for Public Integrity, NBC News and CNBC detailed that the 2016 and 2020 Trump campaigns have yet to pay bills totaling over $800,000 to ten city governments for costs incurred to ensure public safety concerning Trump campaign rallies.
 The rallies took place from January 2016 to August 2016, and from September 2018 to February 2019.

 On June 18, Trump officially launched his re-election campaign at a rally at the Amway Center in Orlando, Florida.